Published 27 March 2020, last updated 8 April 2020.

 Centrelink should immediately stop pursuing debt recovery.
 At a time when people are already struggling economically, and Centrelink staff and resources are stretched, energy should not be directed towards pursuing people for debts that have very often been found to be wrongly calculated.
 Nor should people’s income support be automatically garnisheed due to Centrelink debt recovery actions.
 Many debts have already been frozen due to a finding that the robodebt program was unlawful.
 This freeze should be extended to all Centrelink debts, at least for the duration of the crisis.

-Income support should be extended to workers on temporary visas and to asylum seekers.
-Up to 1.6 million workers on temporary visas face being trapped and unemployed in Australia due to the COVID-19 crisis, without access to social security benefits, and unable to fly internationally.
+Income support, including those payments administered by Centrelink such as the JobSeeker payment and Youth Allowance payments, and the JobKeeper payment administered by the ATO, should be extended to workers on temporary visas and to asylum seekers.
+Up to 1.6 million workers on temporary visas face being trapped and unemployed in Australia due to the COVID-19 crisis, without access to social security benefits or other income support, and unable to fly internationally.
 Many of these temporary workers are in some of the hardest hit industries, such as hospitality and tourism.
 It is positive that migrant workers already on the ‘pathway to citizenship’ have had the formal waiting period for citizenship waived so that they will be able to more quickly access welfare payments, but income support must be made available to all workers regardless of citizenship status.

 In addition to new Centrelink call centre workers, there should be additional Centrelink workers to assist people to complete forms and evidence requirements.
 Many Australians, including people who will now be accessing Centrelink assistance for the first time, have difficulty completing forms.
 Additional Centrelink workers should be hired and trained to assist people to accurately complete forms in order to ensure access to necessary financial support.